-In an individual exploratory situation, a youth continually shows himself as historicity through his expressions, projections, speech, language and scholastic self-actualizations.
-He also manifests himself with respect to his own personal potentialities, opportunities, level of actualization and philosophy of life and of work.
+In an individual exploratory situation, a youth continually shows him/herself as historicity through his expressions, projections, speech, language and scholastic self-actualizations.
+He/she also manifests him/herself with respect to his/her own personal potentialities, opportunities, level of actualization and philosophy of life and of work.